tundish/blathnaid/NOTES.rst

 wet chimney.

 As they beat their wings, they raised an evil cloud of dust and metal.
-This haze rose up until the sun itself burned white and fierce like a miner's match.
+This haze rose up until the sun itself burned white and fierce like a gas mantle.

 Then all together they turned and headed east towards the City.